Supachai Komsilp

 Supachai Komsilp (ศุภชัย คมศิลป์; born February 18, 1980) is a Thai professional football manager and former player.
+He is currently the head coach of Thai League 2 club Khonkaen United.

 International career

 Supachai was called up to the national team, in coach Winfried Schäfer first squad selection for the 2014 FIFA World Cup qualification.

+Coaching career

+Bangkok

+On 15 December 2025, Supachai was announced as the new head coach of Bangkok in Thai League 2.
+On 20 December 2025, Supachai won his first game in charge of Bangkok, with a 1-0 home victory over Songkla in the Thai League 2.

+Khonkaen United

+On 2 June 2026, Khonkaen United confirmed the appointment of Supachai as head coach.